Emq17/osTicket-Ticket-Lifecycle-Examples/README.md

 <h1 align="center">Ticket Lifecycle: Intake Through Resolution</h1>

-Outlining the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+For this demonstration, I will be outlining the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies</h2>